xtanai/overview/README.md

 MotionCoder converts raw **sensor streams** into **semantic, low-latency gesture commands** for **CAD/DCC and 3D authoring workflows**.
 The system is built as a modular stack (**Sensors → AI Interpretation → Connectors**) and is optimized for **stable timing**, **repeatable interactions**, and **professional productivity**—especially in workflows where “flaky” input is unacceptable.

 At the moment, there is no official demo video available, as the project is still at a very early stage.
-A first proper demo is planned for approximately May or June, as I still need to order and receive a few components.
+I am currently building the first mechanical stereo camera prototype.
+A first proper software demo is planned for around May or June.

 However, to get a first impression of the core idea, you can watch a short YouTube example as an early preview: [YouTube example](https://www.youtube.com/watch?v=XOO9rzbsx1E)

-This prototype demonstrates only a small portion of the planned roadmap.
-It runs on a Meta Quest 3, and its primary purpose is to communicate the interaction concept.
-While markerless tracking is not yet fully optimized in this early stage, improving robustness and precision without reflective markers is a core objective of the project and a key part of the roadmap.
+This video shows only a small portion of the planned roadmap.
+It mainly illustrates the interaction concept: the person in the clip uses a standard controller, while my goal is to operate the same workflows markerless, using gestures.

-My goal is to evolve this into a robust, high-precision, editor-focused gesture layer with domain-specific mappings and reliable, deterministic command semantics, implemented on an open and brand-independent hardware stack.
+Over time, I want to evolve this into a robust, high-precision, editor-focused gesture layer with domain-specific mappings and reliable, deterministic command semantics—built on an open, brand-independent hardware stack.

 ### Layered AI Concept